Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: Numerical Results

-In Fig. \ref{fig:9}, the two modulated beams are truncated at $x/l = \pm 1.2 $, which can be obtained experimentally by finite apertures.
+Here $J_i (i\in 0, 2)$ is the Bessel function of the first kind with order $i$, $a_i$ and $b_i$ are modulation coefficients (real numbers) which we have chosen, $a_1 = a_2 = 1.5$, $b_1 = b_2 = 1.0$.
+The modified Rabi frequencies of modulated LG and SG beams are $\Omega_{DM}$, $\Omega_{GM}$ respectively.
+In Fig. \ref{fig:8}, the two modulated beams are truncated at $x/l = \pm 1.05 $, which can be obtained experimentally by finite apertures.
 The modulated SG beam takes all the population from the ground state to the excited state.
-Due to the sharp fall of the modulated SG intensity at $x/l = \pm 1.2 $, the ground state population beyond the spatial range, $x/l = 0$ to $x/l = \pm 1.2$ cannot be excited to the excited state.
-Similarly, the excited state population goes through stimulated emission by the modulated LG beam keeping only the population at the center $x/l = 0$, which is shown in Fig. \ref{fig:10}.
+Due to the sharp fall of the modulated SG intensity at $x/l = \pm 1.05 $, the ground state population beyond the spatial range, $x/l = 0$ to $x/l = \pm 1.05$ cannot be excited to the excited state.
+Similarly, the excited state population goes through stimulated emission by the modulated LG beam keeping only the population at the center $x/l = 0$.
 Keeping the spot size of the QD emitter the same as Fig. \ref{fig:5}, we can reduce the side peak nearly to zero.
+The experimental realizations have demonstrated that by coupling $\sigma^-$ polarized light to a diamond-like QD system, the multilevel structure can effectively be reduced to a two-level system, which makes coherent excitation schemes experimentally feasible \cite{intro11}.
+In our work, the system parameters are chosen based on values reported in the corresponding experimental studies to ensure that our theoretical model remains experimentally realistic.
+Furthermore, in our scheme the unwanted side lobes in the excitation profile are suppressed by employing two structured beams.
+Such structured beam profiles can be generated using well-established optical beam-shaping techniques.
+For example, Bessel-like beams can be produced using an axicon (conical lens) \cite{reduction_1}, while more complex spatial modes such as LG beams or tailored SG profiles can be generated using a spatial light modulator (SLM) or by employing an annular aperture \cite{reduction_2}.
+These optical elements are routinely used in modern photonics and microscopy experiments, making the proposed excitation scheme experimentally accessible.